beogcp/random_autokey/README.md

 the key for the next group. deciphering reverses the proccess. some will not be stripped from the message, but instead replaced with a set of usable characters i.e. "!" becomes: ".Q." the deciphering function reverses this atomaticaly.

+the program uses argparse and can be called in the terminal.